What is the LQS (Listing Quality Score)?

 The LQS takes into account the length and keyword richness of a listing's title, its bullet points and description, as well as the number of pictures on the listing and the resolution of the photos.

 You can find the LQS filter and column in the web app's Product Database and Niche Hunter, and in the JSPro extension.

 To find products whose listings you can improve, enter your LQS filter parameters into the 'Listing Quality' min and max fields, and then click the orange 'Search' button.
 The database will comb for items within those parameters, and the results will be shown under the LQS column for each ASIN that fits your search criteria:

-In general, listings that score under 3 (or 30, if you're looking at the web app) will be of very poor quality, while a listing with a score of 7 (or 70, if you're looking at the web app) or higher tends to have a very good listing.
+And FYI, in general, listings that score under 3 (or 30, if you're looking at the web app) will be of very poor quality, while a listing with a score of 7 (or 70, if you're looking at the web app) or higher tends to have a very good listing.

 If you have nay other questions about how the LQS works, definitely reach out to us at firstname.lastname@example.org.
 We're always happy to answer your questions. :)